VNUS Radiofrequency (RF) Ablation

-- Make Your Follow up Appointment to have an ultrasound checkup to verify vein closure.
+- Make a follow-up appointment to have an ultrasound checkup to verify vein closure.
 Radiofrequency vein ablations have a 95% success rate.
 We want to make sure you are not the 5%.

 - Any foods and liquids are allowed as per your primary physician.

-- Tylenol for discomfort as needed.
+- Take Tylenol for discomfort as needed.
 Resume all prescribed medications including ASA, Warfarin, Plavix, Coumadin, and other blood thinners.
-If bleeding occurs from small puncture site, allpy compression and rest with legs elevated for about 20 minutes
+If bleeding occurs from the small puncture site, apply compression and rest with legs elevated for about 20 minutes

-- Wear your thigh high compression stocking prescribed prior to your procedure for 48 hours day and night, then during the day for two weeks.
+- Wear your thigh high compression stockings prescribed prior to your procedure for 48 hours day and night, then during the day for two weeks.

-- Showering allowed the next day, but avoid swimming or tubs until complete healing of insertion site
+- Showering is allowed the day after the procedure, but avoid swimming or tubs until complete healing of insertion site

 - Walking is allowed but no prolonged sitting or standing.
 No extreme exercise or heavy lifting (over 25 pounds) for at least 2 weeks.